himanshugupta30062/Sahadhyayi/README.md

 ## Generating Sitemap and Pre-rendered Pages

 Run `npm run generate:sitemap` to rebuild `public/sitemap.xml` with all important URLs, including author and book pages.
 To create static HTML pages with meta tags for key routes, execute `npm run prerender`.
 The generated files are placed under `public/prerender` and copied to the final build so search engines can index them easily.
+These steps run automatically when you execute `npm run build`.